 For car racing enthusiasts, the chance to experience Nordschleife—one of the world’s most legendary, treacherous race tracks—is the adrenaline rush of a lifetime.
 BMW’s M Power Experience is a two-day training course that teaches participants fundamentals like seating position, steering technique and handling, all behind the wheel of a current BMW M Model.
 Before the course is complete, drivers will take on individual sections of the 20.8 kilometer (12.9 mile) Nordschleife track—and in doing so, understand why it’s commonly referred to as “Green Hell.”
 Fully immerse yourself by staying overnight at Lindner, a local hotel that overlooks the racetrack.

-Prices for the training course start at $4,000; to book: BMW.com
+Prices vary according to the training course selected; to book: BMW.com